-- Never reveal your password to your course to any individual except your parent.
+- Never reveal the password to your course to any individual, except your parent.

 - Always report to your Principal any email or chat message which causes you concern or any message which requests inappropriate personal information from you.

 - Never attempt to access unauthorized material or to impersonate another user.
 Any attempt to vandalize, harm or destroy data of another user is prohibited.
 Any attempt to vandalize the data of the course or school is also prohibited.

 Plagiarism occurs when a student presents another person's work as the student's own.
 This is not acceptable at Virtual High School.
 The Virtual High School Plagiarism Policy is designed to teach the student to identify plagiarism, to distinguish between the two types of plagiarism, to identify strategies to avoid plagiarism, to practice proper paraphrasing and to explain the consequences of plagiarism by the student.
 VHS teachers have access to software which detects plagiarism.
 Commercial search engines are often very good at detecting work copied from material available online.
 Teachers have experience and can often spot when writing does not come from the student.

 Negligent Plagiarism means presenting someone's work as your own in an accidental, na´ve, careless or reckless way.
 This often happens when a student paraphrases incorrectly or when a student borrows words or phrases from another source and forgets to cite the source.

 Dishonest Plagiarism means that the student has knowingly presenting a person's work as their own.
 All instances of plagiarism that are not considered to be negligent plagiarism will be assumed to be dishonest plagiarism.
 Examples of dishonest plagiarism are: